Most good research starts with (or is driven by) an anecdote.

 We demonstrate that PSK is a selective TLR2 agonist, and the activation of dendritic cells (DC) and T cells by PSK is dependent on TLR2.

 What is PSK?
-It's the substance in turkey tail mushrooms that has the potent effect called polysaccharide-K (krespin).
+It's the substance in turkey tail mushrooms that has the potent effect.
+Short for polysaccharide-K (krespin).

 Several randomized clinical trials have demonstrated that PSK has great potential as an adjuvant cancer therapy agent, with positive results seen in the adjuvant treatment of gastric, esophageal, colorectal, breast and lung cancers.